top of page

 We observed five refurbished and active nests for the Picathartes during the field activities.
 One of the nests had fledged two chicks prior to arrival to the site (BBF Director Pers.
 Com), but another nest had two eggs during the field period.
 Using experience from previous attempt in combination with BBF teams’ monitoring information, we concealed in hideout to monitory the breeding behaviour of the birds.

-The Picathartes arrives to their colony in an unpredictable manner, and notorious sensitive to any disturbance or signs of human presence.
-This make the bird stay away from their colony sites.
+The Picathartes unpredictably arrive to their colony, and are notoriously sensitive to any disturbance or signs of human presence.
+This makes the birds stay away from their colony sites.
 We observed more than 10 individuals of the birds during the field period.

 bottom of page